ezequiellladoce/Deploy_App_in_Kubernetes/Readme.md

 # Deployment of a rest api aplication in a Kubertates cluster

-In this repository we will see how to deploy and  automate a single rest api aplication in Kubernetes.
+In this repository we will see how to deploy and automate a single rest api Flask aplication in Kubernetes kind with Jenkins.

 ## Tolls / Pre-requirements 📋